-The Rainforest Study Group is one of over 20 such Groups whose aims are to further knowledge about the cultivation, propagation and conservation of specific Australian plants.
+The Rainforest Study Group is one of a number of Study Groups within the Australian Native Plants Society (Australia) whose aims are to further knowledge about the cultivation, propagation and conservation of specific Australian plants.
 The Study Group publishes regular newsletters documenting reports from members into cultivation issues, propagation methods and natural occurrences of different species.

 Many rainforest species are in cultivation but there are many more about which little is known.
 Reports from Study Group members assist in assessing the suitability of various species for cultivation in a range of climatic zones.